0cjs/sedoc/ee/tools/KiCad.md

 1. Place the grid origin at a round number point, such as 200,150 mm.
 Put your edge connector with pin 1 on this point.
 Then draw your board outline with appropriate (usually non-grid) offsets from this to get the edge connector in the right physical position on the board.
+Then add mounting holes relative to the board edge.
 2. Set grid origin to pin 1 again, grid size to 2.54 mm, and place ICs and other major parts Drop down to a 1.27 mm grid only where necessary for compact placement.
 Place as many discrete parts (caps, resistors, etc.)